jnduli/blog_jnduli.co.ke/content/setting_up_guix_os_for_genenetwork.md

 I couldn't get `tmux` to start, getting `tmux: invalid LC_ALL, LC_CTYPE or LANG` and running `locale -a` failed too.
-The root cause was that my applications were built on a different version of `glibc` and running `guix update` fixed this.
+The root cause was that my applications were built on a different version of `glibc` and running `guix upgrade` fixed this.

 # GeneNetwork Setup